startupbuilders777/ChaosNetwork/README.md

     IF WE ARE TO ALLOW WEIGHTS TO BE LEARNING ON DIFFERENT NODES (AKA THE QUESTION OF WEIGHT SHARING), then the weight should only be consistently shared between some nodes, and never any other nodes.
 (In this example, A AND D WILL ALWAYS SHARE WEIGHT 1).

-    Problem: WHAT IF the activation field is (a, d, e), then which weights are assigned to which nodes, since a and d are both assigned to weight 1?
+    Problem: WHAT IF the selected field is (a, d, e), then which weights are assigned to which nodes, since a and d are both assigned to weight 1?
     Here are the solutions we can investigate:
-    Solution 1: DO NOT ALLOW THE ACTIVATION FIELD TO CONTAIN Nodes with common weight-matches.
+    Solution 1: DO NOT ALLOW THE selected field TO CONTAIN Nodes with common weight-matches.
     Solution 2: Allow each node to have a priority list of weights matches, so if a weight is taken by another node, then go to the second weight match in the priority list and check if thats taken and if it isnt, then take that weight.
 Therefore  every node in the candidate field can possibly be assigned to  any weight.
-                The weights will be taken based on highest score to lowest score greedily, by the node's in the activation field, and preferences based on the priority list.
+                The weights will be taken based on highest score to lowest score greedily, by the node's in the selected field, and preferences based on the priority list.

     Solution 3: Use simpler tie breaking rules than solution 2. (however simpler rules than solution 2 will reduce weight node affinity, which is the basis for fast, viable, and accurate learing)
-    Solution 4: greedily choose top k nodes, skipping the ones that have a common weight-matching with a node already chosen to be in the activation field.
+    Solution 4: greedily choose top k nodes, skipping the ones that have a common weight-matching with a node already chosen to be in the selected field.
 (OK SO AFFINITY IS MAXIMIZED In this solution, but the controller loses their IRON WILL to pass enforcing decisions)

 ## Advantages of Chaos Network